UberMeatShield/contented/README.md

 # Contented (Angular and GoBuffalo Setup / Playground)

-This is just a simple app for iterating over directories of images given a path.
+This is just a simple app for iterating over directories of images (eventually video) given a root path.
+It can also create previews for larger images.

 Mostly it is an example code playground so you can browse images, see Angular keypress navigation events and hack around with the usual http downloads, headers and ajax support in GoLang.